tjunghans/cs-batch-image/README.md

 ```
 sh resize.sh --source /dir/images
 ```

 ## Command line options

-- `--source` or `-s`    Source directory with original images
+- `--source` or `-s` is the path of the directory with the original images
-- `--dest` or `-d`      Destination directory where converted images are saved to.
-Defaults to source/resized
+- `--dest` or `-d` is the path of the directory where the converted images are saved to.
+If skipped, a directory named `resized-"timestamp"` is created in the source directory.
-- `--help` or `-h`      Show commands and usage
+- `--help` or `-h` shows all commands
-- `--dry`               Run without conversion
+- `--dry` runs script without doing anything
+- `--thumb-prefix` or `-t` specifies the prefix to add to the thumb nails.
+Defaults to `tn_`